r-spatial/link2GI/README.md

 plot(retStack)
 ```
 ##  `initProj` for reproducible projects
-initProj sets up a project environment complete with a defined folder structure, an RStudio project, initial scripts and setup templates, and optionally git repositories.
-Parameters include the root folder and subfolders for data documentation and scripts.
-It supports automatic loading of required libraries, a default setup option to simplify project initialisation, and options to open the project immediately in a new or existing session.
-The function manages configurations through the src/functions/000_settings.R script and maintains easy access to paths through the envrmt variable, facilitating efficient project management and data handling.
+`initProj` sets up a reproducible project environment complete with a defined folder structure, an RStudio project, initial scripts and setup templates, and optionally `git` repositories and `renv` environment.
+Most important parameters are the project root folder and subfolders for data documentation and scripts.
+It supports automatic loading and if possible installation of required libraries, a default setup option to simplify project initialisation.
+The function creates a skeleton of the main control script `main.R`, manages variable configurations through the `src/functions/000_settings.R script` and maintains easy access to paths through the `envrmt` list variable, facilitating an light weighted efficient and reproducible project management and data handling.

 ```r
 require(link2GI)